nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/RESTAdapter.rst

         :type $path: string
         :param $path: The path of the item.
-        :returns: The meta data of the item.
+        :returns: The json string containing the meta data of the item.

     .. php:method:: getFileMeta($path)